KarolineKlan/CSS_Final_Project_Group9/content/network-analysis.md

 <div style="text-align:center;font-style: italic;font-size:smaller;">Table 2.
 Overview of the size of the top 5 largest communities in the dataset with labels that are made in the NLP-text analysis section</div>

+The communities are labeled and investigated further in the text-analysis section.

 # __4. Centrality__